 C. The King of all the earth and the nations.

 God sits on His holy throne.

 a.
-God reigns over the nations: The Lord is not King of all the earth in only a passive or ceremonial sense.
-He reigns over the nations and moves history towards His desired destination.
+God reigns over the nations: The LORD is not King of all the earth in only a passive or ceremonial sense.
+He reigns over the nations and moves history toward His desired destination.

 b.
-God sits on His holy throne: When John had his heavenly experience as recorded in Revelation 4 and 5, he described everything in heaven in relation to this occupied throne.
+God sits on His holy throne: When John had his heavenly experience as recorded in Revelation 4-5, he described everything in heaven in relation to this occupied throne.
 The center of heaven – indeed, the center of all creation – is this occupied throne in heaven.

 i.
 God sits upon the throne; it is not empty.
 He is not an empty or ceremonial ruler.